 All material in SLR is subject to copyright by ALA and may be reproduced only for the noncommercial purpose of educational or scientific advancement.

-A new research paper for Volume 20 is now available to view.
+Two new research papers for Volume 21 are now available to view.
 Click on the title below to view the PDF.
-You can also view the paper in the Volume 20 Archive.
+You can also view the paper in the Volume 21 Archive.

 Previous SLR Volumes